viamrobotics/docs/docs/components/camera/_index.md

 ### DoCommand

-Execute commands that are not already defined on the component.
+Execute model-specific commands that are not otherwise defined by the component API.

 {{< tabs >}}
 {{% tab name="Python" %}}